fj/jxf-dot-me/_src/meta.markdown

 # Name

 The name of the [blog](/blog.html), **Open Brackets**, reflects the appeal that the blank slate of software development holds for me.
 What follows a single `{` may be the most trivial beginner's program, or the most important piece of code ever written.
 And when we write the closing `}`, it is worth reflecting on whether what we wrote adds value to the world.
 Does it make you a happier person for having written it?

+# Source code

+The GitHub repository for the deployed version of the site is available [here](https://github.com/fj/fj.github.io).
+The original source code is [here](https://github.com/fj/jxf-dot-me).